exercism/python/concepts/decorators/about.md

 Note that the wrapper doesn't have to use the same name for the argument that was defined in `func`.
 The original function uses `planet` and the decorator uses `world`, and the decorator still works.

-The inner function returns either `func` or, if `planet` equals `Pluto`, it will print that Pluto is not a planet.
+The inner function returns either `func` or, if `world` equals "Pluto", it will print that Pluto is not a planet.
 It could be coded to raise a `ValueError` instead.
 So, the inner function wraps `func`, and returns either `func` or does something that substitutes what `func` would do.
 The decorator returns its _inner function_.